Which of the following best characterizes the ambivalent/resistan... | Study Prep in Pearson+

 1

-Understand that ambivalent/resistant attachment is one of the attachment styles identified in attachment theory, which describes how children respond to separation and reunion with their caregiver.
+Understand that ambivalent/resistant attachment is one of the attachment styles identified in developmental psychology, particularly in the context of how children respond to separation and reunion with their caregiver.

-Recall that children with ambivalent/resistant attachment typically show intense distress when their caregiver leaves, indicating strong anxiety about separation.
+Recall that children with ambivalent/resistant attachment typically show intense distress when separated from their caregiver, indicating a strong desire for closeness but also anxiety about the caregiver's availability.

-Note that upon the caregiver's return, these children have difficulty being comforted and may show clinginess mixed with resistance, reflecting uncertainty about the caregiver's availability.
+Note that upon reunion, these children often have difficulty being comforted, which reflects their ambivalence—they want comfort but may also resist it due to uncertainty about the caregiver's responsiveness.

-Contrast this with other attachment types: avoidant children show little distress and avoid the caregiver, secure children explore confidently and are easily comforted, and disorganized children show inconsistent behaviors.
+Compare the given options to these characteristics: consistent comfort with strangers and little preference for the caregiver describes a different attachment style (disorganized or avoidant), little to no distress and avoidance upon return describes avoidant attachment, and calm exploration with easy comfort describes secure attachment.

-Therefore, the best characterization of ambivalent/resistant attachment is intense distress during separation and difficulty being comforted upon reunion.
+Conclude that the best characterization of ambivalent/resistant attachment is the option describing intense distress upon separation and difficulty being comforted upon reunion.

 Watch next